-Antigua Carnival is not just a spectator event; visitors can take part in most of the parades via one of the mas bands including Beautiful People, Myst Carnival, Insane Carnival, Barefoot, Dumztree Carnival, Misfitz Carnival, and Xklusive Carnival.
-Participating in Antigua Carnival Monday and Tuesday with full costume would be the ultimate, or visitors can test the waters by participating in Jou’vert or T-Shirt Mas.
+Antigua Carnival is not just a spectator event; visitors can take part in most of the parades via one of the mas bands, including Beautiful People, Myst Carnival, Insane Carnival, Barefoot, Dumztree Carnival, Misfitz Carnival, and Xklusive Carnival.
+Participating in Antigua Carnival Monday and Tuesday in full costume would be the ultimate, or visitors can test the waters by participating in Jou’vert or T-Shirt Mas.

-As warm up to Antigua Carnival Monday and Tuesday, there is a J’ouvert event which symbolizes the emancipation of slavery dating back to 1834 in Antigua & Barbuda.
-J’ouvert starts early in the morning – around 3 am to 10 am with thousands of revelers taking to the street to follow trucks with live bands or sound systems to jump-up, dance and celebrate.
-Some J’ouvert mas band not only provide music but also an all-inclusive J’ouvert experience with t-shirt, paint, powder, food, and drink.
+As a warm-up to Antigua Carnival Monday and Tuesday, there is a J’ouvert event that symbolizes the emancipation of slavery dating back to 1834 in Antigua & Barbuda.
+J’ouvert starts early in the morning – around 3 am to 10 am with thousands of revelers taking to the street to follow trucks with live bands or sound systems to jump up, dance, and celebrate.
+Some J’ouvert mas bands not only provide music but also an all-inclusive J’ouvert experience with a t-shirt, paint, powder, food, and drink.

 6. Spectating the Monday + Tuesday Parades at Antigua Carnival

-The parades held on the final Monday and Tuesday are the highlight of Antigua Carnival.
-On average, between Between 25 and 30 mas troupes and groups participate in the Antigua Carnival parades.
-The modern-day feather costumes which are all beautiful get much of the attention, but it is essential to look out for more of the traditional elements of the parades which pay homage to Antigua’s Caribbean and African heritage.
+The Parade of Bands on Carnival Tuesday is the highlight of Antigua Carnival.
+On average, between 25 and 30 mas bands and groups participate in the Antigua Carnival parades.
+The modern-day feather costumes, which are all beautiful, get much of the attention during the Parade of Bands, but it is essential to look out for more of the traditional elements of the parades, which pay homage to Antigua’s Caribbean and African heritage.

-These elements include Stiltwalkers (Moko Jumbie), John Bull, Sensei, Majorettes and Cultural Dancers.
+These elements include Stiltwalkers (Moko Jumbie), John Bull, Sensei, Masqueraders, Majorettes, and Cultural Dancers.
 More traditional aspects of the Antigua Carnival include Skellihoppers, The Cultural Carnival Divas, Iron Bands, Steel Bands, African Mas Troupes, and Traditional Mas Bands.
-These more traditional and cultural elements of Antigua Carnival will be highlighted on Carnival Monday.
-In addition to this, the modern (party) mas bands will still be a part of the parade in masquerading their ‘Monday Wear.’
+These more traditional and cultural elements of Antigua Carnival are typically at the start of the Parade of Bands.

-Carnival Tuesday, on the other hand, is a more holistic parade which encompasses all of the elements of carnival including floats, steel bands, jam bands, the cultural elements and masqueraders in their full costumes (traditional and party costumes).
+Carnival Tuesday is a holistic parade that encompasses all of the elements of carnival, including floats, steel bands, jam bands, cultural elements, and masqueraders in their full costumes (traditional and party costumes).
 The Carnival Monday parade begins at 2 pm, and the route is close to 1.5 miles through the streets of the capital city of St John’s.
 The parade on Carnival Tuesday starts at noon and is a little longer, approximately two miles, also through the streets of St. John’s.

 How to get to Antigua